zigpy/zigpy/README.md

 Radio libraries for zigpy are separate projects with their own repositories and include **[bellows](https://github.com/zigpy/bellows)** (for communicating with Silicon Labs EmberZNet based radios), **[zigpy-deconz](https://github.com/zigpy/zigpy-deconz)** (for communicating with deCONZ based radios from Dresden Elektronik), and **[zigpy-xbee](https://github.com/zigpy/zigpy-xbee)** (for communicating with XBee based Zigbee radios), **[zigpy-znp](https://github.com/zha-ng/zigpy-znp)** and **[zigpy-cc](https://github.com/zigpy/zigpy-cc)** for communicating with newer and older Texas Instruments based radios that have Z-Stack 3.x.x or Z-Stack Home 1.2.x ZNP coordinator firmware respectively, and **[zigpy-zigate](https://github.com/zigpy/zigpy-zigate)** for communicating with ZiGate based radios.

 Note!
 Zigbee 3.0 support or not in zigpy depends primarily on your Zigbee coordinator hardware and its firmware.
-Some Zigbee coordinator hardware support Zigbee 3.0 but might be shipped with an older firmware which do not, in which case may want to upgrade the firmware manually yourself.
+Some Zigbee coordinator hardware support Zigbee 3.0 but might be shipped with an older firmware which does not, in which case may want to upgrade the firmware manually yourself.
 Some other Zigbee coordinator hardware may not support a firmware that is capable of Zigbee 3.0 at all but can still be fully functional and feature complete for your needs, (this is very common as many if not most Zigbee devices do not yet Zigbee 3.0 or are backwards-compable with a Zigbee profile that is support by your Zigbee coordinator hardware and its firmware).
-As a general rule, newer Zigbee coordinator hardware released can normally support Zigbee 3.0 firmware and it is up to its manufacturer make such firmware available for them.
+As a general rule, newer Zigbee coordinator hardware released can normally support Zigbee 3.0 firmware and it is up to its manufacturer to make such firmware available for them.

 ### Known working Zigbee radio modules